saghul/sjs/docs/source/modules/utils.rst

         outils.format('%s:%s', 'foo'); // 'foo:%s'

-    If there are more arguments than placeholders, the extra arguments are coerced to strings (for objects and symbols, :js:func:`utils/object.inspect` is used) and then concatenated, delimited by a space.
+    If there are more arguments than placeholders, the extra arguments are coerced to strings (for objects and symbols, :js:func:`utils.object.inspect` is used) and then concatenated, delimited by a space.

     ::